OctopusDeploy/blog/blog/2021-06/dotnet-and-windows-ciphers/index.md

 ## Conclusion

 It's not recommended to run unsupported versions of Windows, and this is usually explained with vague statements like "it is not secure".
-While that's true, this blog post demonstrates a specific example of how unsupported versions of Windows can no longer interact with external services that implement strict requirements for HTTPS connections.
+While that statement is true, this blog post demonstrates a specific example of how unsupported versions of Windows can no longer interact with external services that implement strict requirements for HTTPS connections.

 Happy deployments!